AP-CSPrinciples/CSP-using_Python/source/Python/PyGame.md

 ✅ Recommended Python Versions for PyGame

-- Python 3.7 to 3.11 → ✅ Fully supported and stable
+- ✅ Fully supported and stable versions of Python are 3.7 to 3.11
   - These are the most commonly used versions with PyGame.
   - PyGame is regularly tested against these versions.